-You should have a full understanding of what makes your campaigns work, and what doesn’t.
+As a direct marketer, you should have a full understanding of what makes your campaigns work, and what doesn’t.
 Because that knowledge is what makes the difference between success and failure for your business.
-As a direct response copywriter, I have collected two examples of direct response copywriting that present three lessons (I believe) every marketer should learn.
+As a direct response copywriter, I have collected two examples of direct response copywriting that present three lessons (I believe) every direct marketer should learn.

 Victor Schwab wrote example number two.
 The ad, titled “How to Win Friends and Influence People” was created to promote the self-improvement book of the same title.
 Dale Carnegie is the author of the book, which many consider as a must-read for any aspiring businessperson.
 Schwab’s writing sold over three million copies of the book (according to Ogilvy on Advertising).